Rolene Streutker

-Rolene Streutker (born 20 October 2000) is a South Africa international netball player.
+Rolene Streutker (born 20 October 2000) is a South African international netball player.
 She plays for Nottingham Forest Netball in the English Netball Super League.

 Early life and education

 Streutker studied at the University of the Free State, where she also played for their varsity netball team, known as the Kovsies.
-They were the 2024 Varsity Netball champions and Steutker was named the player of the tournament.
+They were the 2024 Varsity Netball champions and Streutker was named the player of the tournament.

 Club career

 Melbourne Mavericks

-Steutker joined Melbourne Mavericks in the Super Netball as a training partner in 2024.
+Streutker joined Melbourne Mavericks in the Super Netball as a training partner in 2024.

 Nottingham Forest Netball

-Steutker was signed by Nottingham Forest Netball ahead of their debut season in 2025.
+Streutker was signed by Nottingham Forest Netball ahead of their debut season in 2025.
 Streutker was named NSL Player of the Year for the 2025 season as well as picking up the Gilbert Top Scorer Award, Soft & Gentle Super Shooter award and All Star 7 recognition.
 Forest were also the only team to beat both Grand Finalists, London Pulse and Loughborough Lightning.